fdocr/jazz/README.md

 ### How-to

-By default the app connects to a DB on `localhost`, set `DB_CONN_STRING` env variable to a custom DB as you please.
+By default the app connects to a DB on `localhost`, but you can set `DB_CONN_STRING` env variable to a custom DB as you please.
 [This docker image](https://hub.docker.com/r/fdoxyz/test-postgres/) sets up a DB that works with the default connection string for the development environment.
 The following steps will get you up and running easily (you will need [docker](https://docs.docker.com/engine/installation/)):

 1. `docker run -d --name db -p 5432:5432 fdoxyz/test-postgres` will setup the test DB.
 2. Run [nodemon](https://www.npmjs.com/package/nodemon) for autoreload.